 The Adult High School (AHS) program is a free online option for earning an AHS diploma.
 Students can work from home at their own pace to complete their remaining high school credits.
 The program is open to students aged 16 or older.
-Students must score at the 9th grade level on a reading and math assessment to begin taking AHS classes.
+Students who are 16 or 17 years old must obtain a minor form from the Basic Skills Office and return it completed before admission.
+Students must score at the 9th grade level on a reading and math assessment and meet transfer credit requirements to begin taking AHS classes.

 Yes.
 Our computer labs are open to AHS students, so you can work on-campus if you prefer.
 Instructors are also available in the labs to assist students who need help.